 The final examination in the Ph.D.
 Program is an oral defense of the dissertation.
 The dissertation defense committee may be composed of three, four or five members.
 Three must be active (non-retired) members of the PhD Program in History; the others may come from other programs or from outside The Graduate Center.
-One member should be someone who has not participated in the supervision of the dissertation.
+Students may, with permission of advisor, invite visitors, faculty and/or students, to their defense.

 Before a dissertation defense can be scheduled, two members of the committee must approve the dissertation as being ready to be defended.
 At least six weeks in advance of when the student hopes to take the examination, the student is responsible for contacting the committee to decide on a mutually agreeable date and time for the defense.
 At this time, the student is also responsible for getting a copy of the completed dissertation to each committee member.
-The advisor's approval, along with the defense date and time, dissertation title and contact information for the entire committee, must be communicated to the APO at least four weeks in advance so that a room can be reserved.
+The following must then be communicated to the APO at least four weeks in advance so that a room can be reserved: